theory/justatheory/content/post/postgres/rfc-pgxn-metadata-sketch.md

 tags: [Postgres, PGXN, Extensions, Packaging, Metadata]
 type: post
 ---

+**Update 2024-03-22:** To compliment high-level discussions on the [#extensions] channel on the [Postgres Slack], I also created a [pull request] to make it easer directly comment to this post point by point.
+Keep the feedback coming, and thank you!

 This post proposes a new metadata standard for extension packaging, distribution, and delivery, building on the [PGXN Meta Spec] to address its